utkarshsethi/ama/README.md

 </h2>

-Hello!!
+:wave: Hello!!
 My name is Utkarsh Sethi.
 You probably came to this repo by [Linkedin](https://www.linkedin.com/in/utkarshsethi/) or [twitter](https://twitter.com/HsraktuIhtes).

 If I've missed replying, this repo is the one dedicated place where you can ask me anything and I will reply to you.